Conditions: Swallowing

 Ways to evaluate swallowing

-Swallowing is more complex than it might seem, involving several structures along the pathway to the stomach, all working with critical synchrony based on sensing the location of food, relaying the message to the brain, and the brain sending instructions back to the muscles in proper time.
-Because of this, there are many different causes of swallowing problems.
+Because of the many components involved in a normal swallow, there are many different causes of swallowing problems.
 Evaluating a complaint of difficulty swallowing therefore depends on how the issue is described and choosing the most effective, safest, simplest way to diagnose the problem.
 Progressing up from simple to involved, swallowing evaluation starts with history, physical exam, and then possibly looking with a scope.
-X-rays taken during the swallow process may be performed to look at the real-time process of swallowing as well as the anatomy of the pathway to the stomach. §
+X-rays taken during the swallow process may be performed to look at the real-time process of swallowing as well as the anatomy of the pathway to the stomach with a modified barium swallow study and/or a barium swallow study.

 Untitled.png